Money Smarts Blog

 3. Don’t open or close too many accounts

-One piece of your credit score that owns a smaller portion is the length of your credit history.
-This is only 15 percent of your overall score but can also do a lot of damage.
+The length of your credit history is only 15 percent of your overall score but can do a lot of damage.
 Opening or closing too many accounts in a short amount of time can seriously hurt your score.

-It sound silly, but when you open/close too many accounts around the same time, it doesn’t make a good impression on creditors.
-Meaning, if you apply for a Walmart credit card on Monday and then a Target credit card on Wednesday (of the same week), creditors might see you as unreliable or unstable.
-In order to keep that score high and make the bank trust you, give it some time between applications.
+If you apply for a Walmart credit card on Monday and then a Target credit card on Wednesday (of the same week), creditors might see you as unreliable or unstable.
+In order to keep that score high and make the bank trust you, give it some time between

 4. Keep your debt low

 Just because your credit limit is $2,000, it doesn’t mean you need to spend the entire $2,000 in one trip (oops).
-Even using half of your $2,000 limit isn’t good.
-So using the whole thing?
-BIG YIKES.
+Even using half of your $2,000 limit isn’t a good idea.

 5. Utilize tools like Experian Boost